JasonCoate/trae-project-template/README.md

 # Trae Project Template

-This template demonstrates the organizational structure and best practices developed for Trae AI projects, featuring a feature-based architecture with comprehensive documentation and traceability.
+This template demonstrates the organizational structure and best practices developed for Trae AI projects, featuring a feature-based architecture with comprehensive documentation, traceability, and integrated task management.

 ## Directory Structure